Report Aug. 28, 2023

 Buildings energy demand is projected to rise by around 15% through 2050.
 Led by the growing economies of developing nations, average worldwide household electricity use will rise about 75% between 2021 and 2050.

 Energy efficiency plays a big role in constraining energy demand growth within the residential and commercial sectors as modern appliances, advanced materials and policies shape the future.

-- Rising prosperity and expanding commercial activity leads to a more than 15% increase in energy demand.
+- Rising prosperity and expanding commercial activity leads to an increase of about 15% in energy demand.